 Chief Executive Officer; retired U.S. Army Special Forces

-Sheffield Ford III is a United States veteran with 24 years of service within the Army’s Special Forces and Active National Guard.
+Sheffield Ford III is a United States veteran with 24 years of service within the Army’s Special Forces.
 He is multi-lingual and has an outstanding record of achievements within strategic, operational, and tactical advisory roles during both combat and peacetime.
 He has advised and worked with US policymakers, top-ranking military officials, and corporate executives to identify solutions to both current and emerging threats in order to protect the US and its interests.

 Shef is an experienced leader who has developed teams, managed budgets, and solved problems all over the world.
 With his sound judgment, he has built key relationships between international business partners, securing both logistics and transportation contracts.
 He also expertly identifies business development opportunities within the US and in frontier markets.